Advanced Restorative Continuum: “The Ultimate Super-Dentist Boot Camp”

 Program is limited to 30 participants; includes continental breakfast and lunch each day.

-Richard G. Stevenson III, DDS, is a professor of clinical dentistry and former chair of the Section of Restorative Dentistry at the UCLA School of Dentistry.
-He has received numerous awards, including the Distinguished Lecturer Award from UCLA.
-He is the secretary of the Academy of Operative Dentistry and has been inducted into the American Academy of Restorative Dentistry.
-He is an expert on cast gold restorations and has published articles in Operative Dentistry and the Journal of Esthetics and Restorative Dentistry, and has also co-authored a chapter on cast gold restorations in the 4th edition of Summitt’s Fundamentals of Operative Dentistry.
-He maintains a private practice in West Los Angeles.
+Richard G. Stevenson III, DDS, is a professor emeritus of clinical dentistry and former chair of the Section of Restorative Dentistry at the UCLA School of Dentistry.
+He is the secretary of the Academy of Operative Dentistry and is a member of the American Academy of Restorative Dentistry.
+He is a Digital Smile Design (DSD) member and has been performing CAD/CAM digital dentistry for more than 25 years.
+He is an expert in cast gold restorations and has published articles in Operative Dentistry and the Journal of Esthetics and Restorative Dentistry, and has also authored a chapter on restorative dentistry in Avoiding and Treating Dental Complications: Best Practices in Dentistry.
+He is the director of education at Stevenson Dental Solutions in San Dimas, California, and maintains a private practice in West Los Angeles.